 The second perspective involves an examination of the risks considered most relevant to the conduct of monetary policy.
-With regard to the outlook for economic activity, upside and downside risks are generally balanced.
-Regarding the outlook for prices, risks are skewed to the downside, especially concerning developments in medium- to long-term inflation expectations.
+With regard to the outlook for economic activity, risks are skewed to the downside, particularly those regarding developments in overseas economies.
+With regard to the outlook for prices, risks are skewed to the downside, especially those concerning developments in medium- to long-term inflation expectations.
 Examining financial imbalances from a longer-term perspective, there is no sign so far of excessively bullish expectations in asset markets or in the activities of financial institutions.
 Furthermore, prolonged downward pressure on financial institutions' profits under the continued low interest rate environment could create risks of a gradual pullback in financial intermediation and of destabilizing the financial system.
 However, at this point, these risks are judged as not significant, mainly because financial institutions have sufficient capital bases.